kaspernissen/automation_night_demo/README.md

 Additions to the guide has been created to add Grafana, to show of the visualization of the metrics scrape by Prometheus.

-To run: (make sure you have vagrant installed)
+To run: (make sure you have vagrant and kubectl installed)

 ``` bash
 $ ./cluster_up.sh